DSharpPlus/DSharpPlus/docs/articles/commands/help_formatter.md

     {
         // _embed = new DiscordEmbedBuilder();
         // _strBuilder = new StringBuilder();

+		// Help formatters do support dependency injection.
+		// Any required services can be specified by declaring constructor parameters.

-        // Any other required initialization ...
+        // Other required initialization here ...
     }

     public override BaseHelpFormatter WithCommand(Command command)